AdobeDocs/campaign.en/help/v8/dev/api/get-started-apis.md

 ---
 # Get started with Campaign REST APIs {#get-started-apis}

 Campaign REST APIs are aimed at letting you **create integrations** for Adobe Campaign and **build your own ecosystem** by interfacing Adobe Campaign with the panel of technologies that you use.

 >[!AVAILABILITY]
 >
 >* This capability is only available on demand, for all [Campaign FDA environments](../../architecture/fda-deployment.md).
 It is **not** available for [Enterprise (FFDA) deployments](../../architecture/enterprise-deployment.md).
 To gain access, contact your Adobe representative.
 >
 >* Before performing API calls, please check the scale limitations corresponding to your license agreement.
-For more on this, refer to the [Campaign Product Description page](https://helpx.adobe.com/legal/product-descriptions/campaign-standard.html#ITInfrastructureResourcesbyActiveProfilesTiers){target="_blank"}.
+For more on this, refer to the [Adobe Campaign v8 Product Description](https://helpx.adobe.com/legal/product-descriptions/adobe-campaign-managed-cloud-services.html){target="_blank"}.

 With the Adobe Campaign REST APIs, you get access to the following functionalities: